Learning Altruistic Behaviours in Reinforcement Learning without External Rewards: Methods

 \paragraph{Entropic choice.} It can be shown that the entropy of a random variable $X$ acts as a lower bound for the size of the set of values that $X$ takes on with positive probability \citep[Property 2.6]{Galvin2014ThreeCounting}, i.e. $ H(X)\le \log|\range(X)|. $ We define a lower bound of the \textit{discrete choice} by computing the Shannon entropy of the $n$-step state distribution, which we refer to as the agent's \textit{entropic choice}:

-which estimates the agent's choice as the uncertainty about its state after $n$ transitions.
-Unlike eq.~\ref{eq:sa_DC}, $EC^{n}_\leader$ can be computed in a continuous state spaces or efficiently estimated by Monte Carlo sampling.
+which estimates the agent's choice as the variety in its state after $n$ transitions.
+Unlike eq.~\ref{eq:sa_DC}, $EC^{n}_\leader$ can be computed in continuous state spaces or efficiently estimated by Monte Carlo sampling.

-\paragraph{Immediate choice.} To further simplify entropic choice and reduce its computational complexity, we limit the look-ahead horizon to $n=1$ and assume that each action taken by the leader agent deterministically transfers the system into a mutually exclusive new state, i.e. no two actions taken at $s^{t}$ lead to the equivalent state $s^{t+1}$.
-This assumption is often true in navigation environments, where different step actions result in different states.
-We can then simplify the one-step state distribution of the leader agent to $ d^{t+1}(s|s^{t})=P(s^{t+1}=s|\pi_\leader,s^{t})=\pi(a_\leader^{t}=a|s^t), $ and compute a simplified, short-horizon version of the agent's entropic choice, which we refer to as the \textit{immediate choice}:
+\paragraph{Immediate choice.} To further simplify entropic choice and reduce its computational complexity, we may limit the look-ahead horizon to $n=1$ and assume an injective relationship from actions to states, i.e. no two actions taken at $s^{t}$ lead to the equivalent state $s^{t+1}$.
+This assumption is often true in navigation environments, where different step-actions result in different states.
+We can then simplify the one-step state distribution of the leader agent to $ p(s^{t+n}|s^{t})=P(S^{t+1}=s|\pi_\leader,s^{t})=\pi(a_\leader^{t}=a|s^t), $ and compute a simplified, short-horizon entropic choice, the \textit{immediate choice}:

-Immediate choice ({\it IC}) defines the choice of an agent for a 1-step horizon as the uncertainty about the agent's next action, hence it can be easily computed as the entropy over its policy conditioned on the current state.
+Immediate choice ({\it IC}) can be easily computed as the entropy over its policy conditioned on the current state.
+Even though the assumptions made for immediate choice often do not hold in complex or real-world environments, we found empirically that this objective can yield good results.